Tobias Bernard is an interaction designer based in Berlin.

 Get the App App window with a scrolling list of wallpapers.

-Brand for systemd — Like it or not, everything kind of needs to have a logo these days, even low-level Linux infrastrucure projects.
+Brand for systemd — Like it or not, everything needs a logo these days, even low-level Linux infrastrucure projects.

 Brand Guidelines The systemd logo, two brackets with a circle and triangle between them.